cyber-sec-vanguard/SSH-Server-Setup-Management/README.md

 When you create a new sshd key, make sure to distribute it to your users before they connect to the server.
 Don't normalize warning messages.
 You better use an automation system like Ansible, Puppet, or any of their competitors.
 Update the known_hosts file and push it to your users, it shold not take long.\
 The client will check in /etc/ssh/ssh_known_hosts and ~/.ssh/known_hosts.
 Update these.
 If any entry matches, the client will accept the connection.
 Or you could change the name of their personal file.
 Tell them in advance.
 Do this to not have conflicting entries.\
 You can use automation to set global OpenSSH configuration.
 They can still use their personal configuration, though.\
 You may consider using a DNS with Securty Extension to distribute hostnames.
 I won't go into this section.
 At least not before I study DNS in details.
-He has about about it, BTW.\
+He has abook about it, BTW.\
 ### Managing authorized_keys
 Having a centralized distribution system is best practice.
 If a user wants to upload his file, he must go through an automated system that does integrity check and warns the user of any consequences.\
 Additionally, use the sshd's configuration `AuthorizedKeysFile  /etc/ssh/keys/%u`.
 This way, an intruder can't edit this file.
 Use some tool to prevent anyone from writing on this file.\